EBakhshivand/SMF-SCBF-dual-system/README.md

 "Design-Procedure.pdf" describes the way of using all the related files.
 "Gusset-Plate-Design.tcl" contains a subroutine which is used to design gusset plates using the method presented by Astaneh-Asl et al.
 "Capacity-Limited-Analysis.m" contains a subroutine which is used to control the members of SCBFs for seismic requirements of AISC 341-16.
-It is also be mentioned that the SAP2000 and OpenSees files of building archetypes will also be uploaded to the repository soon.
+It is also be mentioned that the ETABS and OpenSees files of building archetypes will also be uploaded to the repository soon.